 Criteria JORC Code Explanation Commentary Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The ground within the 14 Mile Well and Guyer Well projects has previously been held but poorly explored.
 The area being tested by this soil campaign has been inadequately drill tested by previous explorers.
 Historical exploration work has been completed by several different companies over the years.
 The reports and results are available in the public domain and all relevant WAMEX reports etc. are cited in the Independent Geologists Report dated March 2021 which is included in the Prospectus dated 3 March 2021.
-The area has been actively avoided by explorers because it is underlain by granite, geologists operating in this region historically assumed granite is unprospective for gold.
 Geology Deposit type, geological setting and style of mineralisation.
 Exploration is targeting Orogenic Gold and Intrusion Related Gold deposit styles Drillhole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drillholes: easting and northing of the drillhole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drillhole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case. • N/A Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated. • N/A
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case. • N/A Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated. • N/A Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
+The assumptions used for any reporting of metal equivalent values should be clearly stated.

-Criteria J ORC Code Explanation Commentary Relationship between mineralisation widths and intercept lengths • These relationships are particularly important in the reporting of Exploration Results.
+Criteria JORC Code Explanation Commentary Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drillhole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • N/A Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drillhole collar locations and appropriate sectional views.
-Location plan is included in the release Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • N/A Other substantive exploration data • Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Existing UFF+ soil geochemistry results were included in the prospectus dated 3 Mar 2021.
-Commencement of UFF+ sampling program was included in announcement dated 6 May 2021.
-Identification of Breakaway Well soil anomaly was included in announcement dated 1 October 2021.
-Results from the UFF+ soil program are being received and analysed.
-Analysis of results has identified a coincident Au + multi-element geochemical anomaly at East Well within the Guyer target area.
-The soil anomaly is 4km long (north-south) and 2km wide (east-west).
-The anomaly requires field validation.
-Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+If it is not known and only the down hole lengths a reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). o re Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for an significant discovery being reported These should include, but not be limited to a plan view of drillhol collar locations and appropriate sectional views.
+Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results. • N/A Other substantive exploration data Other exploration data, if meaningful and material should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+2021. • Commencement of UEE+ sampling program was included in appouncement dated 6 May Further work The nature and scale of planned further work (e.g tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-UFF+ results are routinely analysed and prioritised.
-Anomalies are field validated and subjected to further surface sampling to identify the host rock.
-Encouraging results will be analysed, targets prioritised and follow up exploration programs will be designed to further advance them.
+Anomalies are field validated and subjected to further surface sampling to identify the host rock